ChilliCream/graphql-platform/website/src/docs/strawberryshake/v13/networking/index.md

 There are cases in which we want to define specialize transport profiles where we for instance define for each request type a specific transport.
 You can define those transport profiles in your `.graphqlrc.json`.

 The following `.graphqlrc.json` can be copied into our getting started example and will create two transport profiles.
 The first is called `Default` and matches the internal default.
-It will use `GraphQL over HTTP` by default and use `subscriptions-transport-ws` for subscriptions.
-The second profile is called `WebSocket` and will also use `GraphQL over HTTP` by default but for mutations and subscriptions it will use `subscriptions-transport-ws`.
+It will use `GraphQL over HTTP` by default and use `graphql-transport-ws` for subscriptions.
+The second profile is called `WebSocket` and will also use `GraphQL over HTTP` by default but for mutations and subscriptions it will use `graphql-transport-ws`.

 ```json
 {